Anuraaag/Anuraaag/README.md

 - 👋 Hi, I’m Anuraag.
 I am a full stack web2 developer.
 And I don't wanna limit myself to some language/framework/environment.
 -
-- 👀 I’m interested in building projects that can help change lives.
+- 👀 I’m interested in building projects that can help improve lives somehow.
 -
-- 🌱 I’m currently learning Reactjs and nodejs
+- 🌱 I’m currently learning Reactjs and nodejs (Javascript and CSS are ongoing)
 -
 - 💞️ I’m looking to collaborate on any project that can help me more on pushing myself to work on anything.
 -